Atsuko Okatsuka: Career

 Okatsuka began doing stand-up in small clubs around Los Angeles.

 In 2020, Okatsuka released her debut album with Comedy Dynamics, But I Control Me.
 She hosted and executive produced Let's Go Atsuko, for the now defunct Quibi.
 Paste said that her comedy style "has a childlike quality to it, with stage persona informed by a complex and challenging upbringing."

-Okatsuka notably performed a stand-up set during an earthquake at The Ice House comedy club in Pasadena, California, in 2019 which went viral.
+In 2019, Okatsuka performed a stand-up set during an earthquake at The Ice House comedy club in Pasadena, California, which went viral.
 She was commended for keeping the audience calm and serving quick-witted jokes while the earthquake went on.

-She made her late-night debut on The Late Late Show with James Corden on November 1, 2021 which was praised by Vulture which said it "won late night" the week that it aired.
+She made her late-night debut on The Late Late Show with James Corden on November 1, 2021, which was praised by Vulture as having "won late night" the week that it aired.

-In September 2022, Okatsuka, alongside Joel Kim Booster and EDM DJ Freya Fox, hosted a comedy special at the 2022 Life Is Beautiful Music & Art Festival.
+In February 2022, Okatsuka contributed original poems to Eating Salad Drunk, a comedian poetry anthology (edited by author Gabe Henry) that benefited Comedy Gives Back, a nonprofit supporting comedians facing financial hardship from the Covid-19 pandemic.
+In September 2022, Okatsuka, and Joel Kim Booster appeared together in the comedy special Life Is Beautiful Music & Art Festival.

-Okatsuka taught Chelsea Handler and Guillermo Rodriguez how to do her Drop Challenge as a guest on Jimmy Kimmel Live! in 2022.
-She made Stephen Colbert laugh with a Bible pun when she was on The Late Show in January 2023.
-She talks about how she discovered standup comedy through a Margaret Cho DVD, given to her by a friend during a boring sermon at church.
+Okatsuka started the viral Drop Challenge with her grandmother.
+She taught Chelsea Handler and Guillermo Rodriguez how to do her Drop Challenge as a guest on Jimmy Kimmel Live! in 2022.